Project-Manager-With-Git/pmfp/docs/_sources/project_manager.md.txt

 ### init a exist project

-If you want to init a exist project with some code ,requirements and `.ppmrc`. you can just run `ppm init`, and then follow the questions.
+If you want to init an exist project with some code ,requirements and `.ppmrc`. you can just run `ppm init`, and then follow the questions.